-Dr. Aileen O’Driscoll recently published her book “Creative Women in Ireland.
-Not Your Muse” which captures the experiences of a selection of creative women in Ireland.
+I was hugely honoured to be included in Dr. Aileen O’Driscoll’s recently published book “Creative Women in Ireland.
+Not Your Muse”.
+Aileen’s book captures the experiences of a selection of creative women in Ireland.

 The women who took part in the study were selected because they are involved in a broad range of creative work and practices, from those on the fine art side of the creative and cultural industries to those in the more commercial creative fields.
 Additionally, they represent several generations of Irish women.

-I was hugely honoured to be included as part of this research.
-The interview was conducted in February 2021 over Zoom and it was fascinating to talk with Aileen through the different areas of her research.
+The research interview was conducted in February 2021 over Zoom and it was fascinating to talk with Aileen through the different areas of her research.

 Amongst the women interviewed were:

 Amanda Coogan Performance Art

 Jess Kavangh Music

 Ooonah Kearney Film/Theatre

 The role of creativity in the lives of the women interviewed is such that it provides important outlets for self-expression and forms an integral part of their identity.Aileen O’Driscoll

 Aileen’s book launched last week in Dublin in Hodges Figgis Bookstore.
 The book “explores the role of creativity in the lives of the participating women, the experiences that have positively contributed to and supported creativity and their work, as well as how gendered considerations intersect with their involvement in the cultural sphere.”